 The solution?
 A custom 404 page.

-Why You Need a Custom 404 Page
+How to Create a Custom 404 Page

 Thankfully, you can create a custom 404 page for your site.
 Once this page is in place, the disastrous default page shown above will be banished, never to be seen again.